The age of containerisation and its impact on security

 We are now seeing the evolution of software defined infrastructures (SDI) where services can be provisioned and automatically deployed across large compute infrastructures.
 Applications developed using containerisation is an important part of this technology.

-Unlike VMs, containers share operating systems and use only the resources they need to run the application they’re hosting, resulting in greater efficiency.
-Hundreds of containers can run on just one server, saving valuable data centre budget.
+Unlike VMs, containers share operating systems and use only the resources they need to run the application they're hosting, resulting in greater efficiency.
+Hundreds of containers can run on just one server, saving valuable data center budget.